 STEP 2: Pretreatment of the T-shirt

 This is particularly important if it’d a dark garment the one that’s going to be printed on.
 The pretreatment liquid makes it easier for the ink to attach to the fibres of the T-shirt.
-Most printers of this by hand but some of the most advanced machines already include this step of the process.
+More often than not, this done by hand but the best T-shirt printers include this step in the process.

 Once this is done, the garment must be left to dry.